 transit_time_labeland apply this attribute to the corresponding products in your feed.
 Use the transit time label in Merchant Center "Shipping settings" to define a specific transit time for each of the previously defined groups.
 Transit time labels help give your customers a more accurate estimated delivery date, which can help influence their purchase decision.

 Follow these formatting guidelines to make sure we understand the data you're submitting.

 |File format||Example entry|

-- This feature works best when your items don’t always ship in the same amount of time.
-You might ship items via different carriers, from different origin warehouses, or using different shipping services (Ground, 2-day, etc).
+- This feature works best when your products don’t always ship in the same amount of time.
+You might ship products via different carriers, from different origin warehouses, or using different shipping services (Ground, 2-day, etc).

-- If transit time labels don’t work for all of your items, consider using them for select items that benefit the most from accurate delivery estimates (for example, top sellers that consistently arrive in 2 days).
+- If transit time labels don’t work for all of your products, consider using them for select products that benefit the most from accurate delivery estimates (for example, top sellers that consistently arrive in 2 days).

 - Your assortment is split across 3 warehouses in California, Texas, and Pennsylvania.
 Depending on what a customer orders, they may get it quickly because they live near the California warehouse, or it may take longer because it’s coming from Pennsylvania.
-Use transit time labels like “CA”, “TX”, and “PA” to designate which warehouse an item will be in.
-Then assign transit times based on how long it take for items to get across the country.
-For example, “CA” items may take 0-3 days to deliver to West Coast ZIPs, 4-6 days to the Midwest, and 7-10 days to the East Coast.
+Use transit time labels like “CA”, “TX”, and “PA” to designate which warehouse a product will be in.
+Then assign transit times based on how long it take for products to get across the country.
+For example, “CA” products may take 0-3 days to deliver to West Coast ZIPs, 4-6 days to the Midwest, and 7-10 days to the East Coast.